 What is a Forensic Audit?

-The forensic audit is a technique that has as its objective criminal investigation, integrated into the field of accounting, legal-procedural knowledge and focused on skills in finance and business.
+A forensic audit is a technique that has as its objective criminal investigation, integrated into the field of accounting, legal-procedural knowledge, and focused on skills in finance and business.

 The purpose of forensic auditing is to investigate fraud in the field of finance and accounting